Accelerating Patch Validation for Program Repair with Interception-Based Execution Scheduling: Related Work

+\xyaadd{Many existing papers improve the effectiveness of APR by filtering or re-ranking candidate patches~\cite{ghanbari2022patch,xiong2018identifying,long2016automatic,ghanbari2020objsim}.
+While they may have a side-effect of improving efficiency (because plausible patches are ranked higher), we consider them orthogonal to our work. \ourtool performs only lossless acceleration and does not re-order patches.
+Therefore, \ourtool can be used together with such approaches to achieve a better performance.}

-While \ourtool mainly focuses on APR efficiency, readers may wonder about its improvement to APR effectiveness (``Can APR tools now fix more bugs in the same time budget?'').
+Also, readers may wonder about whether \ourtool can improve the effectiveness of APR (``Can we fix more bugs in the same time budget?'').
 While this is an interesting question, it is orthogonal to our work: we can already study this without \ourtool. \citet{vu2021please} has shown that given exponentially more time, the APR effectiveness only increases linearly or not at all.
 Therefore we do not expect that \ourtool can help APR tools repair significantly more bugs in its original time limit (generally several hours~\cite{noller2022trust}).
 That being said, \ourtool is useful for this kind of study, because the time required for experiments can be greatly reduced.